1. Metaphysically, equal in validity, wings

 Since the Left is the side of newness, it's also the side that more readily embraces new tech.
 When new tech comes in, it enters through Stage Left.

 And this includes social systems, like bureaucracies, sets of legislation, school curricula, and so on.
-Any social practice that is purposely designed, and deliberately coordinated from a central location, is a form of technology.
+Any social practice that is purposely designed, and deliberately coordinated from a central location, is a form of technology, and a dimension of the creeping technocracy.

-But what many don't understand yet is that new doesn't necessarily mean good, different doesn't necessarily mean good.
-There's actual objective standards of what is a good change and what is a bad change, actually ways to measure this.
+There's actual objective standards of what is a good change and what is a bad change.
 Does it lead to more social happiness?
-A more sustainable economy/ The blossoming of the spirit/ Kindness compassion, trust, fulfillment?
+A more sustainable economy?
+The blossoming of the spirit?
+Kindness?
+Compassion?
+Trust?
+Stability?
+Fulfillment?

 Throughout history, whenever cultures are presented with radical new technologies, there are two sets of voices: